The Color of Truth

 Author's Note: I've apparently got to remember to type "The End" at the end of fics now.
 This was supposed to have been a one-shot.
 Yet somehow, despite being marked complete, three people added it to their list of alerts.
 There you go, another chapter, though perhaps it could stand on its own.

-Thanks to rebelwilla and IronAmerica for reviewing!
-Thanks to those that added the story to your list of favorites.
+Thanks to those who reviewed and/or added the story to your list of favorites.